Silind-Software/direflow/templates/component-template/ts/README.md

-This project was bootstrapped with [Direflow](https://direflow.io).
+This component was bootstrapped with [Direflow](https://direflow.io).

 # %name-title%
 > %description%